valermor/pages/README.md

         return [i for i in table_raws[0].values()]
 ```

-One thing to notice here is that the table object is created afresh every time the read\_first\_table\_raw is called.
+One thing to notice here is that the table object is created afresh every time read\_first\_table\_raw() is called.
 While this makes sense in most cases as the content of the page may change dynamically after loading (this is often the case for tables), in this case inspection of the Table class tells us that calling \_\_init\_\_() does not result in any WebDriver operation.
 The only moment when we locate elements on the DOM is when we call get\_items().

-This is the other key concept of _pages_: by using UIComponent, we can build components that instantiate WebElement only when we need to use them.
+This is the other key-concept of _pages_: by using UIComponent, we can build components that instantiate WebElement only when we need to use them.
 This eliminates the possibility of StaleElementReferenceException to be raised during the execution.

+# Distributing pages
+_pages_ is distributed on PyPI.

+## Instructions
+* Ensure .pypirc is present.
+* Update __version__ under pages/\_\_init\_\_.py.
+* Run _distribute.sh_ under the _script_ folder.

+# License
+_pages_ is licensed under the Apache Software License 2.0 provision.